anewton1998/rdap_guide/src/protocol/rdap_urls.md

 RDAP defines one psuedo-lookup for server help.
 This simply uses the `/help` path and produces a [help response](server_help.md).

-## Unknown Query Paramters
+## Unknown Query Parameters

-In RDAP, clients may attach "unknown" query paramters (i.e. undefined query parameters) for the purposes of "cache busting" (see [RFC 7480 Appendix B](https://datatracker.ietf.org/doc/html/rfc7480#appendix-B)).
-Server are to ignore unknown query parameters, which also means they should not put them in redirects unless for a well-defined and intentional purpose.
+In RDAP, clients may attach "unknown" query parameters (i.e. undefined query parameters) for the purposes of "cache busting" (see [RFC 7480 Appendix B](https://datatracker.ietf.org/doc/html/rfc7480#appendix-B)).
+Servers are to ignore unknown query parameters, which also means they should not put them in redirects unless for a well-defined and intentional purpose.